mosip/mosip/README.md

 * MOSIP encourages you to contribute to the global digital public good.
 To know how you can be part of the MOSIP community, refer to [Contributions Page](https://docs.mosip.io/platform/contribute)

 ## Community
-* Join our [Discourse Community](https://community.mosip.io) to particpate in discussions, know about latest releases and community events, and more.
+* Join [MOSIP Community](https://community.mosip.io) to particpate in discussions, know about latest releases and community events, and more.
 * [MOSIP Community Calender](https://docs.mosip.io/1.2.0/community/community-calendar) lists calenders for various community activities.